 Back in the displays, Ooh!
 Aah!
 Jewelry continues to keep things clean with a limited use of props.
 Many cases feature colorful glass bottles (fitting the stories).
 Mary explains that each one must serve a purpose first.
 “The bottles have been a part of my props from the very beginning, just because of color,” she said.
 “But, what’s going to allow me the most height?
 Is it something I can drape or wrap a necklace on?
 I love the color and the romance and texture, but I look to maximize the real estate.”

 After the sale, Mary has found a great way to distinguish herself from local competitors—gift-wrapping.
 “One thing we’re known for is our packaging and branding.”
 A big fan of printing her logo on earring cards and boxes, she remembers a year they ran out before Christmas.
 “It felt so weird not having our name on our boxes.
 People know that they can come in and have their purchases gift-wrapped.
 I don’t know many stores that do it.
 It’s expensive, but it gets customers’ attention.”

 After 23 years of success, it’s hard to argue with the displays at Ooh!
 Aah!.
 There aren’t too many secrets, just simple principles.
 The key is finding your own brand and style within these guidelines.
 The fun papers and vintage bottles . . .
 I knew immediately upon entering the shop what I could expect, and Ooh!
 Aah! didn’t disappoint.
 And I just know my wife will love her new birthday earrings later this month!

 P.S.
 For more quotes and tips from the team at Ooh!
 Aah!
 Jewelry, make sure to like our Facebook page here.
-I’ll post extras that didn’t fit here throughout the week and let our fans chime in!
+I’ll post extras that didn’t fit here and let our fans chime in!
 And look out soon for a follow-up post on traveling displays for art shows and trunk sales.